nschank/multipartycomputation/README.md

 	- Proofs are annotations, and should ALWAYS be added, if known.
 - Definitions {class: "definable", optional data-define: \[word to define\] \(if no data-define, then innerHTML is used\)} for words that should be explained or that were defined in the text, but not as officially as a term to be put in the 'definition' section.
 	- Definitions used in many pages should be put in /script/def.js.
-	- Definitions used only in the one page should be put in the JavaScript object self_def, in the form self_def["word"]="definition"
+	- Definitions used only in the one page should be put in the JavaScript object self_def, under self_def["word"]
 	- A word should only be 'definable' in its first usage in every section.
 	- Definitions _can_ contain both equations and other definitions within them.
 	- Any definable classes with no matching words in any glossary will be noted by console.log (obviously a feature to remove later)
+	- Definitions should take the form of an object where "title" is the word to define (in a fully prettied up form) and "def" points to a constructible array (see the section on constructibles under Design Choices)
 - Equation explanations (class: "equation", required data-equation=[equation name])
 	- Equations that are difficult to remember (e.g. some variable "h" defined several sections ago) or difficult to understand should have an explanation attached.
 	- Equations should be explained in _every_ usage.
 	- Equations cannot contain _either_ definable words or other equation explanations.
-	- Equation explanations should be enclosed in paragraphs.
+	- Equation explanations should be a constructible array.
+(See the section in Design Choices).
 - References (class: "reference", required data-citation=[citation-id])
 	- Reference numbering is dealt with automatically.
 Citations will point to the reference at the bottom with identical (string) id to their 'data-citation'.
 Any citation with no matching reference should display as [?].
 	- The reference list will be reordered automatically.
 Any reference not cited will not be displayed.
 	- No particular type of reference has been chosen as the site's preference yet; that is yet to come.
+- Footnotes
+	- A footnote reference should be a number in a sup tag, with the required attribute data-footnote=[footnote-id].
+	- A footnote must be contained in a list at the bottom of the page with id "footnotelist".
+All footnote items (that is, li tags) should have an id of the form id="footnote[footnote-id]".
+	- Numbering is restructured automatically.
+Footnotes at the bottom are reordered to match the ordering within the text.
+All footnotes will reference back up to ALL locations that link to that footnote.
+For example, if a page has a single footnote referenced twice, the footnote engine will always number them as footnote 1 (regardless of their original numbering) and the footnote will have two links of the form "[^]" which link back to the two references to the footnote.
 Research pages may contain:
 - Appendices, self explanatory
 - Footnotes, self explanatory